timoxley/adventure-map/Readme.md

 Tools with sensible defaults for guiding the creation of [adventures](https://github.com/substack/adventure).

-* Optionally generate minimal (20 loc) bootstrap code for an adventure.
-* Optionally generate [minimal bootstrap files](https://github.com/timoxley/adventure-map/tree/dfecf9ec22152216e7e3ba61c6150bde2dee5596/boilerplate/exercises/example) for an exercise (`Readme.md`, `bootstrap.js`, `solution.js` & `verify.js`)
-* Adds support for adding exercise boilerplate.
 * Adds syntax highlighting and colour when printing problem description.
 * Prints syntax highlighted solution on completion of an exercise.
+* * Adds support for setting up exercise boilerplate.
 * Generates a bootstrapped directory for user's solution in cwd on exercise start.
 * Includes copy of problem description in generated solution directory for user.

+Also includes optional code generators:

+* Minimal bootstrap code for starting to build a new adventure (~20 LOC).
+* Bootstrap an exercise with a few [default files](https://github.com/timoxley/adventure-map/tree/dfecf9ec22152216e7e3ba61c6150bde2dee5596/boilerplate/exercises/example) for an exercise (`Readme.md`, `bootstrap.js`, `solution.js` & `verify.js`)

+I normally *hate* code generators so I've tried to make the code generation spit out the most unopinionated code that you probably would have written anyway.
+All generated code is extremely simple and makes minimal assumptions.
+You can safely and easily modify the generated code to work however you wish.

 ## CLI Usage